tc39/notes/es7/2015-11/nov-18.md

 MF: blocks and scripts can conflict

-YK: ruby has is “arabic”
+YK: ruby has is "arabic"

 YK: ruby \p === script \P is negated

-DE: its possible ruby doesn’t support blocks
+DE: its possible ruby doesn't support blocks

 YK: its possible